 Recovery Password – Why is it needed?

-For home PC (workgroup, unmanaged), Bitlocker initialization will automatically prompt user to save Recovery Password as a text file or displayed on the screen.
+For home PC (workgroup, unmanaged), Bitlocker initialization will automatically prompt the user to save Recovery Password as a text file or displayed on the screen.

 Bitlocker Key Structure